 - Legal counsel may appeal on behalf of a client.

 WHAT INFORMATION DO I FILE?

 - An Appeal Form must be filed for each parcel of real property.
-An Appeal Form may be obtained from the County Clerk, the Commission or printed from the Commission’s web site at https://www.terc.nebraska.gov
+An Appeal Form may be printed from the Commission’s web site: Appeal Form

 - A copy of the decision of the County Board of Equalization or other information that documents the decision of the County Board of Equalization for each parcel being appealed must be provided with the Appeal Form.
 A copy of a notice or report of the decision of the County Board of Equalization may be obtained from the County Clerk.